nishantsingh93/Deceptive-Visualization/README.md

 **Claim:  Why do Firearm Suicide Deaths & Percenatges show opposing trends ?**

 **Qualifier:**
-The qualifier for this data is take in such a way that every group is being represented.
+The qualifier for this data is taken in such a way that every group is being represented.
 There are top gun restrictive states and then there are the least gun restrictive States for the deceptive project.
+The state Rankings in terms of their restriction on Guns from High to Low are as follows:
+1) New Jersey
+2) Massachusetts
+3) Maryland
+4) Alaska
+5) Oregon
+6) Virginia
+7) South Carolina

 **Data:**
-The data is collected from cdc which did a federal funded study in the 7 states which were New jersey, Massachusetts, Maryland,Alaska, Oregon, Virginia and South Carolina from 2003 to 2014.The data is highly credible and contamination free.
+The data is collected from CDC which did a federally funded study in the 7 states which were New Jersey, Massachusetts, Maryland, Alaska, Oregon, Virginia and South Carolina from 2003 to 2014.The data is highly credible and contamination free.

 **Warrant:**